cora-doregan/frontend-test/README.md

 The application should include
 * An input to enter a github users username
 * A button to retrieve the entered users data
-* A pie chart to display the users repositories by language
+* A chart to display the users repositories by language
 * A table to display the users repositories with the below columns Repo name, Language, Date created, Date updated